connorbottone/City-Weather-Tracker/README.md

  - Store all searched cities as clickable item that then redisplays that citys forecast.

  - Text area to input city name and search button to display that cities local weather.
+- On mobile view the 5 day foecast is fixed to the bottom of the screen user can scroll to see full present day info.

 ## Author
 (email at : connorbottone@gmail.com)